E-Lit Competition Winners

 Each year we run a student competition in electronic literature: student winners earn a cash prize and showcase their work at the annual DH Showcase in May.

-Graduate student in the MFA in Creative Writing with Poetry emphasis (English Department) and Undergraduate student in Management Information Systems
+Graduate student in the MFA program in Creative Writing, Poetry (English and Comparative Literature Department)

 The jurors say: